-Both public and private corporations issue corporate bonds, which are a type of fixed income security.
+Both public and private corporations issue corporate bonds, which are a type of fixed-income security.
 Corporations place these investments on the open market to help fund projects and other major financial undertakings.
-Investors can purchase corporate bonds on either the primary or secondary markets, and they offer predictable payouts and strong liquidity.
-So if these reliable, low-risk investments interest you, check out our guide below.
+Investors can purchase a corporate bond on either the primary or secondary markets, and they offer predictable payouts and strong liquidity.
+If you have questions about how corporate bonds could fit into your portfolio, consult with a financial advisor.

 How to Buy Corporate Bonds

 There are two main classes of corporate bonds: new issue and secondary market/over-the-counter (OTC).
 New issue corporate bonds are freshly created and available through the primary market for a fixed initial offering price.
 By contrast, the secondary market/OTC options consist of the leftovers of the primary market.

 The primary market is exclusive and almost always calls for some sort of established relationship with a financial institution.
 This high-level nature makes new issue bonds difficult to reach for anyone but financially-privileged investors.
 Those who don’t match this description should look into a brokerage firm when they want to purchase corporate bonds, as they typically only dabble in secondary market/OTC offerings.
 This is ideal for the average investor, but their high-end counterparts should focus on entering the primary market.